shawrajdeep00/Smart-Warehouse-System/README.md

 - **ChargingStation:** Controls the interaction between AGVs and station resources, ensuring charging is performed orderly and only one AGV charges at a time.
 - **Process and LogManager:** Processes storage and retrieval requests, assigns AGVs, and logs all operations within the system for both user visibility and permanent auditing.

-Class and component diagrams have been developed, mapping out these relationships and their interactions for maintainable and scalable growth in the future.[1]
+Class and component diagrams have been developed, mapping out these relationships and their interactions for maintainable and scalable growth in the future.[Project Presentation (PDF)]

 ## Technologies Used